themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 Mechanism: UPL Declaration
 SCNS ID: $UCCS-CORE:SPEC:FRAMEWORK:ADAPTIVE-UIP:MODIFICATION:N0880$

 The user will provide a rating from 1 to 10 for their knowledge of the specific task at hand.
-The AI will then categorize this into three operational tiers.
+It will then categorize this into three operational tiers.

 Novice (UPL 1-3): Guided Scaffolding Mode 🎓